 Berries do not affect toxicity in the rest of the potato plant.
 The tubers are just as edible as always.

-Berry production also reduces tuber yield by diverting resources into sexual reproduction (Tekalign 2005).
+Berry production may reduce tuber yield by diverting resources into sexual reproduction (Tekalign 2005), but the difference is generally not significant.
 Tuber production and berry production both begin following flowering, so there is competition for the plant’s energy between the two.
-The difference is not likely to be so much that home gardeners will notice.
-Farmers do not normally perform reproductive pruning of potato crops, even with varieties that fruit heavily, since the cost of the work involved would exceed the value of the difference in yield.
+In practice, farmers do not normally perform reproductive pruning of potato crops, even with varieties that fruit heavily, since the cost of the work involved would exceed the value of the difference in yield.
 In general, the heavier the berry production in a variety, the greater the potential reduction in yield.
-If you are only growing a few plants, you could remove flowers before they form berries for a little boost.
+If you are only growing a few plants, you could remove flowers before they form berries and you might get a little boost.
 Most varieties produce so few berries that you won’t see any difference.

 What Are They Good For?

 As with many plants that we normally propagate from vegetative parts, like tree and small fruits, asparagus, rhubarb, sweet potatoes, and others, the seeds of potato plants don’t grow true.
 That means that when you grow a plant from those seeds, the tubers are not the same as what you started with.
 In fact, every plant grown from seed is an entirely new variety.
 Very few will be as good as what you started with when compared across a wide variety of traits, but many will be perfectly acceptable to home gardeners who like to be a little adventurous.